mvyskocil/pyckle/README.rst

 ******

 ``pyckle`` aims to be for Python, what is JSON for Javascript - a **serialization format**.

-But as Python is much fancier than JS, pyckle does support more than JSON.
+As Python is much fancier than JS, pyckle does support more than JSON.
 And is batterry-included so all types likes ``sets``, ``lists``, ``tuples``, or ``complex`` numbers as well as interesting classes from Python standard library, like ``collections.dequeue`` or